cedchauv/Grade-Prediction-API/index.md

 The predictions are made on the data saved through the earlier mentioned split variable.
 On our predictions we check how many we got exactly right and what percentage they make up, as well as the average error (calculated in the for loop and the directly following statement).
 This gives us an idea of how our model is performing.
 ## Evaluation and Analysis:
 To evaluate our neural net models we used multiple metrics, such as accuracy, average error and loss when predicting on the test data.
 Some statistics are shown below.
 The highest accuracy we achieved on our test set of ~120 with the complete dataset (all columns) was around ~47%.
 While with the reduced dataset we achieved a high of ~18%.
 It is unclear what the potential highest accuracy is, and how close we are to reaching it / how well our model actually is performing considering the data is has to work with.
+It is possible (maybe even probable) that the data just isn't enough to actually get a good prediction, especially considering the study below only managed to get 90% when dealing with pass/fail(10+ G3 being pass).
 Here is an example of a run instance, with `validation_split=0.20`:
 <img src="images/keras.JPG" alt="plot" class="inline"/>